Hello, my name is Harriet, and I am one of the employees at Sinder’s Bridal House.

 - Have an idea of what you’re looking for, but also be open-minded to suggestions

-It helps to come to your appointment with some ideas of what you’re interested in; the cut, fabric, lace/no lace, bling/no bling, etc. You may bring pictures along to show your consultant what you’re interested in (just remember that the pictures in the magazine are photo-shopped and not 100% realistic); do some research before you come to your appointment.
+It helps to come to your appointment with some ideas of what you’re interested in; the cut, fabric, lace/no lace, bling/no bling, etc. You may bring pictures along to show your stylist what you’re interested in (just remember that the pictures in the magazine are photo-shopped and not 100% realistic); do some research before you come to your appointment.
 We have links to all the designers we carry on our website.
 You are welcomed to call or email Sinder’s to inquire about a specific style you are interested in.

 - Shop early enough, but not too early